Deputy Chief Constable

 In 2006 Chris was then selected to lead the team tasked with preparing the Constabulary for its merger with Cumbria.
 This process was halted and Chris then spent a brief time as Acting Assistant Chief Constable taking the lead on criminal justice, training and legal services.
 He then moved on to Commander for the Operations Division looking after firearms, dogs, mounted, motorway unit, air support and operational planning.

-Chris takes the lead on policing across all of the county's divisions and coordinates the work of the criminal justice department.
+Chris takes the lead on policing across all of the county's divisions, oversees the People portfolio and coordinates the work of the criminal justice department.
 He also leads the Sustaining Excellence change programme, designed to meet the financial challenge facing the force.
 Nationally, he has the ACPO lead for Unmanned Aerial Systems.

 Chris lives in Lancashire and is married with two children.